alikarakurum/Heapp/README.md

 # Heapp
 This project is a mobile health coach app.
-This will be integrated with automation desktop applications via database and framework.